gatsbyjs/gatsby/docs/docs/feedback.md

 ## How to opt-out

-Users may always opt-out from the feedback prompts with `gatsby feedback --disable` or setting the environment variable `GATSBY_TELEMETRY_DISABLED` to `1`
+Users may always opt-out from the feedback prompts with `gatsby feedback --disable` or by setting the environment variable `GATSBY_TELEMETRY_DISABLED` to `1`